tierneytim/btAudio/README.md

 <a name="c2"></a>
 ### Hardware: Setup
 1. Set up the breadboard.
 There's a wiring guide for the I2S DAC over at [adafruit](https://learn.adafruit.com/adafruit-i2s-stereo-decoder-uda1334a/circuitpython-wiring-test).
 The connections to the DAC are the same.
 Just swap the outputs from the microcontroller in the  adafruit example to the pins you selected for the ESP32 in the [minimalAudio](examples/minimalAudio/minimalAudio.ino) example.
 Mine looks like this.
 While making this project I didn't have access to jumper wires or a soldering iron (they were at my locked-down workplace).
 For the jumper wires I just cut up one long blue wire into as many wires as I needed.
 To attach pins to the DAC I used [Pimoroni push headers](https://shop.pimoroni.com/products/gpio-hammer-header?variant=35643241098).
-This is not ideal but cheaper than buying a termporary soldering iron.
+This is not ideal but cheaper than buying a temporary soldering iron.

 <p align="center">
   <img src="readme/bread_rotate.jpg" width="600" />